rajesh-bhat/rajesh-bhat.github.io/index.md

 ## Work Experience
 ### Walmart Labs, Bengaluru
+* **Senior Data Scientist (Sep.
+2020 - Present)**
+   * Working in video analytics domain using traditional and latest computer vision techniques.

 * **Data Scientist (Aug.
-2018 - Present)**
+2018 - Aug.
+2020)**
-    * Text extraction from product images:CRNN Network with CTC loss trained on synthetically generated image data using Wal-mart product descriptions.
+    * Text extraction from product images:STN-CNN-LSTM-Attention network trained on synthetically generated image data using Wal-mart product descriptions.
-    * Sentiment Analysis & Topic modelling on review text using CNN, Bi-LSTM networks and Transfer Learning techniques.
+    * Topic modelling & Sentiment Analysis on review text using CNN, Bi-LSTM networks and Transfer Learning techniques.

 * **Statistical Analyst (Aug.
 2016 - July.
 2018)**
     * Attribute extraction from product descriptions & titles to fill the missing attributes in product catalog using a sequence to sequence models with word and character embeddings.